jbandi/oldblog.jonasbandi.net/_posts/2016-04-15-weekend-reader-15.md

 ### [RedHat loves .NET](http://redhatloves.net)
-Sleeping with the enemy ... but this is the shiny new world.
-[Microsoft loves Linux](https://blogs.technet.microsoft.com/windowsserver/2015/05/06/microsoft-loves-linux/), RedHat loves .NET ... the only one who is sitting in the corner without getting any love seems to be Java.
+Sleeping with the enemy ... but this is the shiny new world: [Microsoft loves Linux](https://blogs.technet.microsoft.com/windowsserver/2015/05/06/microsoft-loves-linux/), RedHat loves .NET ... only Java is sitting in the corner not getting any love.
-It will be interesting to see how RedHat will be able to invest into this new romance with .NET without endangering it's old relation Java ...
+It will be interesting however to see how RedHat will be able to invest into this new romance with .NET without endangering it's old relation Java ...

 ### [Oracle JET](http://www.oracle.com/webfolder/technetwork/jet/index.html)
 Yet another web framework ... this time from a big commercial vendor.
 On the second glance, it is more like a super-framework, aggregating other frameworks: jQuery, jQuery UI, Knockout ...
-Suffering currently from the churn in the React ecosystem, this might actually make sense for the enterprise ecosystem ...
+I am currently suffering from the churn in the React ecosystem, so this might actually make sense for the enterprise ...

 ### [Why JavaScript development is crazy](http://www.planningforaliens.com/blog/2016/04/11/why-js-development-is-crazy/)